 SMS can cut through the noise in a competitive advertising environment, which can be the case in the food retail sector.
 FarmFoods, a British frozen food supermarket chain, uses text messages to drive sales.
 In one case, the company text a list of customers who had stopped interacting with its emails and, in just 24 hours, managed to achieve $4,000 of sales for a cost of just $60.

 Commercial text marketing - best practices and tips

 Follow these best practices to ensure your commercial text marketing campaigns get the best results possible in terms of engagement:

 Ensure your texts are relevant - only promote products or services that your subscribers are likely to be interested in.
 For example, if you run a hardware store and a regular customer likes to buy paint, they will probably be interested in paintbrushes or rollers, but not necessarily door handles or hinges.

 Add personalisation - texts can have even more impact when they include the customer’s name and your company name.
+Fortunately, with the right tool at your disposal, it's easy to customize various aspects of your SMS messages and add a personal touch.
 Learn how to create a custom SMS.

 Text marketing regulations

 If you don’t get commercial text marketing right, your messages could be viewed as intrusive or even spam.
 And that could lead to hefty penalties.
 Read how EE got fined £100K for sending marketing texts without consent.